oven wave logo

 7. Blown Thermal Fuse

 A thermal fuse is a safety device that refrains the oven from overheating.
 If the oven becomes dangerously hot, the thermal fuse will blow, cutting off power to the oven.
-If your oven is not heating up at all, or if the oven light and display are working but the oven will not start, it is possible that the thermal fuse has blown.
+If your oven is not heating up at all, or if the oven light and display are working, but the oven will not start, the thermal fuse may have blown.
 Next time this happens, try replacing the thermal fuse of the oven.

 To fix the issue, you should try replacing the thermal fuse of the oven.